TritonDataCenter/triton/docs/developer-guide/coal-setup.md

  For more information on updating Triton, see [Updating a Triton standup using sdcadm](https://github.com/TritonDataCenter/sdcadm/blob/master/docs/update.md)

- For general Joyent customer information, see [Joyent customer documentation](https://docs.joyent.com/public-cloud).
+ For general Triton customer information, see [Triton customer documentation](https://docs.tritondatacenter.com/public-cloud).